-What is a Shell
+What is a Linux Shell

 - An application running on top of the kernel and provides a command line interface to the system

 - Process user's commands, gather input from user and execute programs

 - Types of shell with varied features

-- o sh
+- \circ sh

-- o csh
+- the original Bourne shell.

 - o ksh

+- one of the three: Public domain ksh (pdksh), AT&T ksh or mksh

 - o bash

+- the GNU Bourne-again shell.
+It is mostly Bourne-compatible, mostly POSIX-compatible, and has other useful extensions.
+It is the default on most Linux systems.

+- o csh

+- BSD introduced the C shell, which sometimes resembles slightly the C programming language.

 - o tcsh

+- XSEDE